-- An environment that doesn't compromise on being a camp for every Camp Kita camper - Staff and counselors who are committed fostering a culture of empathy, and evolving understanding of what safety and inclusion looks like, in hopes of an environment where mental health and happiness can flourish - Listening and compassionate staff who respect what campers identify as their needs and experiences, and doing our best to accommodate a camper's needs, including cabin and privacy accommodations (campers can elect to live in a cabin that affirms their gender identity) inviting campers to share their pronouns, and using their pronouns. - We will respect each camper's need for privacy, and allow campers to share details about their time at camp with their parents or guardians when they feel safe to do so on their own terms.
-This includes respecting the camper's privacy around sexual orientation, the cabin they bunked in, gender identity, and the pronouns they used at camp.
-In scenarios where Camp Kita is concerned for a camper's safety due to risk of harm to self or others, we will make guardians aware of the concern, but we may not detail factors that may be contributing to these concerns if doing so would violate the camper's privacy as detailed above.
-This decision of what to disclose is determined by our nurse or mental health professionals. - In 2019, we introduced the Culture Captain position at Camp Kita.
+- An environment that doesn't compromise on being a camp for every Camp Kita camper - Staff and counselors who are committed fostering a culture of empathy, and evolving understanding of what safety and inclusion looks like, in hopes of an environment where mental health and happiness can flourish. - Listening and compassionate staff who respect what campers identify as their needs and experiences, and doing our best to accommodate a camper's needs, including cabin and privacy accommodations (campers can elect to live in a cabin that affirms their gender identity) inviting campers to share their pronouns, and using their pronouns.
+Since switching housing units poses no intrinsic risk of harm, if a camper wishes to move for a legitimate reason and available space permits such a move, we would be happy to accommodate that request confidentially and without fanfare. - In 2019, we introduced the Culture Captain position at Camp Kita.
 This person is one of the many staff members available to help to create a community atmosphere where all of our camper's feel welcome.
 Led by Camp Kita Culture Captain, each camper cabin group will develop a set of shared values and rules to create a community atmosphere where all of our camper's feel heard and welcome.
-In partnership with Transplaining, the Culture Captain and other Kita staff/volunteer members will be trained to help provide a safe environment for campers of all genders.
+With training through Transplaining, the Culture Captain and other Kita staff/volunteer members will be trained to help provide a safe environment for campers of all genders.